avalonliberty/EnglishLearner/README.md

 # <img src="LINE-logo.jpg" width=50 height = 50 align=left>EnglishLearner
 This is an line bot that aims to help people to memorize new vocabularies.
-The line bot will push the definitions of of vocabularies automatically.
+The line bot will push the definitions of vocabularies automatically.
 This bot is built on the idea that human is more likely to memorize a word while the words reitenrate in a fibonacci sequence, namely the (1, 2, 3, 5, 8, 13, 21) days.
-## operations
+## Operations
 ```
 start serivce
 ```